deep-compute/wordvecspace/README.md

 The `WordVecSpace` from the `cuda` module is a drop-in replacement for the CPU based `WordVecSpace` class showcased above.

 > NOTE: The vector space size must fit on available GPU ram for this to work
+> Also, you will need to install cuda support by doing "sudo pip install wordvecspace[cuda]"